 To put it in terms of another analogy, brand awareness helps you grease the wheels when it comes to getting new customers.
 When a person is already familiar with your business, they’re more likely to click on your ads, give you their information, or become a customer.
 In fact, one study found that when searching for a business, 82% of people clicked on a result from a brand they were familiar with.

-What is a brand awareness strategy and why is it important?
+What is a brand awareness strategy?

 Brand awareness refers to a person’s recognition of a specific business or brand.
 It doesn’t necessarily mean they’re a customer of that business or that they have any particular feelings about it—just that they’re aware the business or brand exists.